 During the conversation, Jim shared insight on how to lead in a constantly changing world and ways to navigate companies to success.
 When asked about leadership planning strategies, Jim said that great leaders plan out clear strategies and objectives to reach defined business goals.
 Having your compass set promotes productivity around what businesses plan to get done today and in years to come.

-When asked how he manages the unexpected, Jim shared leaders must remain flexible and open to shifting gears.
+When posed with the question, ‘What does leadership mean to you?’
+Jim shared leaders must remain flexible and open to shifting gears.
 Leaders who possess the ability to adapt and collaborate on solutions strengthen businesses to persevere through unexpected changes without compromising integrity.

 First Bank’s ability to adapt quickly under pressure was instrumental during the COVID-19 pandemic.
 With so many unknowns, Jim was challenged as a leader and shared First Bank’s accomplishments navigating sharp increases in managing online purchasing through online systems, as well as changes in SBA paycheck protections.